NachoColl/dotnet-cf4dotnet/README.md

 }
 ```

+### Intall 'dotnet new' templates

-I recommend that you install the provided [tool templates](https://github.com/NachoColl/dotnet-cf4dotnet-templates) to get a quick demo,
+I recommend that you install the available [tool templates](https://github.com/NachoColl/dotnet-cf4dotnet-templates),

 ```
 dotnet new -i NachoColl.Cloudformation4dotNET.Templates
 ```

-and call ```dotnet new cf4dotnet``` to get a demo project that will include the next files:
+and call ```dotnet new cf4dotnet``` to get a ready-to-go project that will contain the next files:

 - ```MyApi.cs```, a simple [AWS API Gateway](https://aws.amazon.com/api-gateway/) functions class,